An Equivalence between Bayesian Priors and Penalties in Variational Inference: Related Work

-Moreover, using variational inference is a way of approximating the Bayesian posterior with several advantages.
-First, as recalled in~\cite{knoblauch2019generalized}, the penalty used in variational inference is optimal for approximating the true Bayesian posterior.
+Moreover, variational inference is a way of approximating the Bayesian posterior which presents several advantages.
+First, as recalled by \cite{knoblauch2019generalized}, the penalty used in variational inference is optimal for approximating the true Bayesian posterior.
 That is, any other penalty performs worse.
 Second, variational inference allows us to compute the variational posterior by gradient descent, which is a major advantage when the model to train is a neural network.

+Additionally, a series of recent papers \citep{alquier2020concentration,cherief2020convergence,zhang2020convergence} provide theoretical results about the convergence speed of the variational posterior, according to the size of the training set.
+Therefore, translating user-specified penalties into Bayesian priors is a way to fit a framework in which several results are already known.